 So, basically, supporting details reinforce a larger point.
 So, a writer will make a point, which may take the form of a topic or a main idea of a paper.

 So, the writer makes that point, and then the writer backs up their point with supporting details.
-And these details are most often found informative and persuasive text.
+And these details are most often found the informative and persuasive text.
 And this makes sense because if the writer is telling you about something, each main point they make, they’re also going to need to back up with more points so that the reader can be sure that they are being told accurate information.

 Then also, in a persuasive text, if the writer is trying to get the reader to do something, or to think a certain way, the writer makes a point.
 So, you’re going to have to back up those points, so that the reader will indeed think that way or take that action that the writer wants them to take.

 And, supporting details are often easy to spot, because the writer will let you know that those details are coming.
-A lot of times, they’ll make a main point, and then they’ll say something like, “First,” and they’ll give a supporting detail, and “Second,” and give another supporting detail, and then say, “Finally,” and then give the third supporting detail.
+A lot of times, they’ll make the main point, and then they’ll say something like, “First,” and they’ll give a supporting detail, and “Second,” and give another supporting detail, and then say, “Finally,” and then give the third supporting detail.

 Or, they might say something like, “For example,” or, “For instance,” and that would tip you off that the next supporting detail is coming along.